vicky-fsd/React/Day11Task/formik-app/README.md

 ## Features

-- View a list of books.
+- View a list of books and author.
-- Create a new book entry.
+- Create a new book/author entry.
-- Edit existing book entries.
+- Edit existing book/author entries.
-- Delete book entries.
+- Delete book/author entries.

 ## Getting Started